*Disclaimer – results may vary from patient to patient

 When you’re considering facial peels it’s important to remember that there are many different types.
 Some peels are only very “light”, removing the very superficial layers of skin.
 These “light” peels are excellent for freshening up your complexion and giving your skin that healthy glow without any downtime.

 Deeper peels such as the “TCA” peel go much deeper into the skin and remove many more layers.
-These peels are designed to bring about more significant improvements in the skin but also carry approximately 1 week of downtime.
+These peels are designed to bring about more significant improvements in the skin but also carry approximately 1 week of downtime (* Results may vary from patient to patient).
 Medium / deep peels should only be performed by an experienced Doctor.